The Chronology of Revelation

 The final plagues will be doled out upon those who have the mark of the beast and worship his image, who will belong to the kingdom of the beast (Revelation 16:2,10).
 Because they are unsaved, they will curse God and will refuse to repent (16:9,11).
 They will have no interest, whatsoever, in going to Jerusalem to worship Jesus, the King.

 I believe that the seven plagues or Bowl Judgments will take place during the 30 days following the return of Jesus Christ to earth, in fulfillment of Daniel 12:11 (see extensions to the 70th Week, 30 days, and Bowl Judgments).
 The first angel announcing final warnings to the earth said that “the hour of his judgment has come” (Revelation 14:7a).
 I consider the word “hour” here to speak figuratively of a certain period of time.
-One hour is one-twelfth of a clock face, and one-twelfth of a year (if a year is about how long the Day of the Vengeance period will last—see The Seventh Year) is one month, or 30 days.
+One hour is one-twelfth of a clock face, and one-twelfth of a year (if a year is about how long the day of vengeance period will last—see The Seventh Year) is one month, or 30 days (although this month of days will extend beyond the 70th Week).

 final battle